camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 * Cawemo 1.4 or later (to create and distribute worker catalogs) with [Cloud Connect Plugin](https://downloads.camunda.cloud/enterprise-release/cawemo/cloud-connect-modeler-plugin) 3.0.0 or later
 * [Camunda Modeler](https://camunda.com/download/modeler) 4.7 or later (to apply the worker catalog to your process model and add BPMN error capabilities to your RPA tasks)

-# Camunda Platform RPA Bridge configuration
+# Camunda 7 RPA Bridge configuration
 The bridge is configurable through the `application.yml` file that is included in the provided archive.
 Properties marked with a `'*'` are mandatory and can not be empty when starting the bridge.